The Dosage of Methylene Blue: What You Need to Know

 Industrial and Research Uses

-The multifaceted nature of methylene blue extends beyond medical applications, as it plays a significant role in various industrial and research settings, where its unique properties are harnessed for diverse purposes.
+Methylene blue’s multifaceted nature extends beyond its medical applications.
+It plays a significant role in various industrial and research settings, where its unique properties are harnessed for diverse purposes.

 Administered through immersion baths or directly into the water, this compound combats common pathogens and supports overall aquatic health.